 Any SONYMA program can be, combined with a DPAL, structured as a second mortgage.
 It comes with no interest rate and no repayments if the borrower continues living in the home for at least ten years.
 Down Payment Assistance Loans

 Homes for Veterans ProgramHomes for Veterans Program

 If you’re looking to buy a fixer-upper, the RemodelNY loan can provide the funds to purchase and remodel all in one.

 Energy Star Labeled Homes ProgramEnergy Star Labeled Homes Program

 You can apply for this program if you’re buying new construction or building your own home.
 It provides energy-efficient upgrades that can make your house a green home.
 Energy Star

 Graduate to Homeownership ProgramGraduate to Homeownership Program

 Recent college graduates can receive down payment assistance, favorable interest rates, and homebuying education through this program.
 However, applicants can only receive this program if they purchase a specified New York Community slated for downtown revitalization.
-Applicants must also have good credit, stable employment, and be able to make monthly mortgage payments.
+Applicants must also have good credit, stable employment, and monthly mortgage payments.

 NYC First-Time Home Buyer ProgramsNYC First-Time Home Buyer Programs

 HomeFirst Down Payment Assistance (available in all NYC boroughs)HomeFirst Down Payment Assistance (available in all NYC boroughs)

 The HomeFirst program is a grant available to anyone purchasing a 1-4-unit family home, condo, or co-op in one of NYC’s five boroughs.
-Successful applicants will receive a $40,000 grant to go towards the down payment or closing costs.
+Successful applicants will receive a $40,000 grant for the down payment or closing costs.
 This grant is in the form of a forgivable loan, meaning you won’t have to pay it back so long as you occupy the home for at least ten consecutive years.
-In addition to a meeting, homebuyer programs require applicants; contribute some of their funds towards the purchase.
+In addition to a meeting, homebuyer programs require applicants; to contribute some of their funds towards the purchase.